 He had been a member of the Matawan-Aberdeen Board of Education since 2009.

-Born in Hartford, Ct., he was a teacher, college professor and an institutional program director.
+Born in Hartford, Connecticut., he was a teacher, college professor and an institutional program director.
 Jeff Delaney ran state institutions for the handicapped as superintendent, with the goal of protecting and giving residents a place to live with a humane, safe and better quality of life.

 He was a strong and determined man whose main goal in life was to aid, protect, and make life better for children, people with disabilities, and those in need of help and support.